UNC Phillips Summer in Taiwan Runs for 4th Year

 A bustling night scene in Taipei.

-The Phillips Ambassadors Program is thrilled to run its summer study abroad program, UNC Phillips Summer in Taiwan, for a third consecutive summer in 2025.
+The Phillips Ambassadors Program is thrilled to announce that UNC Phillips Summer in Taiwan wil run for a fourth consecutive summer in 2026.
 This hybrid faculty-led program, created in collaboration with UNC Study Abroad, is based at National Taiwan University (NTU) in Taipei and managed by CET Academic Programs.

 The New York Times listed Taipei in a “52 Places to Go” feature, writing in part “Taipei is a glorious assault on the senses, a capital with stunning natural beauty, low crime, and clear air despite its immense urban sprawl…a visit to this city offers a riot of culinary and cultural pleasures.
 In 2023, the island’s third-tallest skyscraper opened, and the Taiwan Lantern Festival, a beloved tradition in which thousands of glowing lanterns float skyward in tandem, has returned to Taipei after more than two decades.”

-For additional information about UNC Phillips Summer in Taiwan and to apply, visit the program brochure page.
+For additional information about UNC Phillips Summer in Taiwan, visit the program brochure page.